securesvet/securesvet/README.md

 # My name is <a href="http://www.mursvet.ru">Svet</a> 👋
-Hey there!
-My name is Sviatoslav Murzin and currently I'm seeking for a job as a frontend-developer (React, NEXT.JS) , all of the information about me and my code you can find down below.

-Website of mine
+My name is Sviatoslav Murzin.
+Currently I specialize in JavaScript.
+Free for hire.

 ## 🌐 https://www.mursvet.ru

 Here are some of my pet projects: